Approaching Your 5-Year Help to Buy Anniversary?

 What happens after 5 years with your Help to Buy Equity Loan?

-The initial five-year period of your Help to Buy Equity Loan offers an interest-free boost to help you get on the property ladder.
+The initial five-year period of your Help to Buy Equity Loan is interest-free.
 During this time, your only payment is a nominal £1 per month management fee.
 However, this concludes as you enter the sixth year of your loan.

 The Help to Buy scheme was designed to encourage homeowners to repay their equity loan, either partially (known as staircasing) or in full (redemption), ideally within the first ten years.